-Clock Hours: Lec 12 cl hrs/ Lab 00 cl hrs/ Ext 00 cl hrs/Total Clock Hours 12

-Safety, Prevention, and Emergency Procedures-This chapter will address how students will learn safety issues for both home care and long-term facility care.
+Subject Contents of Subject - Nursing Assistant Synopsis NA 1 Introduction to Nursing Assistant Profession - Students cover the hospitals setting (acute care settings) and the long-term care centers.
+This includes the patients' and/or residents' rights.
+This chapter will elaborate on the Roles and Responsibilities of the Nursing Assistant; emphasizing the legal aspect of work ethics, communicating and collaborating with other healthcare team members, obtain information on proper handling of phone calls.
+Good communication skills are a key component in establishing an excellent rapport with patients/residents.
+This chapter also educates students on Anatomy and Physiology, by giving importance to specific structures of the body and their functions.
+Render quality patient care to Older Person as they progress to aging Growth and Development stage.
+Prerequisites: None Clock Hours: Lec 12 cl hrs/ Lab 00 cl hrs/ Ext 00 cl hrs/Total Clock Hours 12 NA 2 Safety, Prevention, and Emergency Procedures-This chapter will address how students will learn safety issues for both home care and long-term facility care.
 Students explore high-risk areas and develop plans for care that include all elements of safety and security.
-Students will familiarize the basic safety need.
+Students will familiarize themselves with the basic safety needs.
 Patients and residents are at great risk for accidents and falls.
 Therefore, this chapter will focus on how to decrease the person's risk of accidents and injuries without limiting mobility and independence.
 Equip the students with different safety measures that prevent falls, how to use wheel locks safely, and transfer/gait belts.
 Introduce The Centers for Medicare & Medicaid Services (CMS) rules and regulations for using restraints; these include the Omnibus Budget Reconciliation Act of 1978 (OBRA), CMS rules and regulations to protect the person's rights and safety.
 Students will cover how to prevent an infection (a disease state resulting from the invasion and growth of microbes in the body).
 Understand the infection is a major safety and health hazard and the goal is to protect patients, residents, visitors and staff from infection.
-Learn that healthcare team follows certain practices and procedures to prevent the spread of infection (infection control).
+Learn that healthcare teams follow certain practices and procedures to prevent the spread of infection (infection control).
 Study the body mechanics (means using the body in an efficient and careful way) that involves good posture, balance and using your strongest and largest muscles for work; fatigue, muscle strain and injury can result from the improper use and positioning of the body during activity or rest.
 Study the importance of the principles of body mechanics while moving patient from bed to wheelchair or wheelchair to bed.
-By maintaining good body alignment (posture) lets the body move and function with strength and efficiency.
+Maintaining good body alignment (posture) lets the body move and function with strength and efficiency.
 Standing, sitting, and lying down require good alignment.
-Student will learn how to transfer a person to and from surfaces (bed, chair, wheelchair, toilet, or standing position) and how to prevent work-related injuries during moving and transfer procedures.
-Students will familiarize the Occupational Safety and Health Administration (OSHA) general guidelines on preventing work-related injuries such as: minimizing manual lifting in all cases, eliminating manual lifting, when possible as well as to safely move and transfer the person.
-Nursing Assistant will learn that the nurse and/or healthcare team will determine the person's dependence level, amount of help needed and the number of staff needed, the procedure to use and equipment needed.
+Students will learn how to transfer a person to and from surfaces (bed, chair, wheelchair, toilet, or standing position) and how to prevent work-related injuries d

+Administration (OSHA) general guidelines on preventing work-related injuries such as: minimizing manual lifting in all cases, eliminating manual lifting, when possible as well as to safely move and transfer the person.
+The Nursing Assistant will learn that the nurse and/or healthcare team will determine the person's dependence level, amount of help needed, and the number of staff needed, the procedure to use and equipment needed.